w3c/wcag3/guidelines/groups/input-operation/pointer-input/pointer-speed-alternative.md

 Specific :term[pointer] speed is not the only way of achieving any functionality, except where specific pointer speed is essential to the functionality.

 :::example
-Specific pointer speed would be essential to a paintbrush feature, advanced signature verification, or time constrained gaming.
+Specific pointer speed would be essential to a paintbrush feature, advanced signature verification, or time-constrained gaming.
 :::